dommy-AU/Enhanced-RedditViewer-linux/README.md

 ### Rate limited by Reddit
 Wait a little and try again.

+### Extended search finds fewer results than Reddit’s website
+That can happen because this app uses guest-accessible Reddit endpoints, search limits and media-only filtering.

+Try:

+- narrowing the search term
+- changing the sort mode
+- using a different Top time range if relevant
+- going to the next page of results

 ### Some content does not load
 That usually means one of these: